The Go-To Guide on Relocating after Retirement

 While retirees often move to live closer to their children, this isn't always the best idea.
 If you make this change, you will likely be leaving behind your friends and the comfort of living in a familiar place.
 Once you move, your son or daughter may wind up transferring to a different city for work, which would leave you alone in an unfamiliar town.
 You should also avoid moving in with a child.
 This decision can cause conflict with your child's significant other.
 Figuring out how to share expenses can also damage your relationship.

-Maintaining Your Health Care Coverageretirement-dr
+Maintaining Your Health Care Coverage

 Before making any serious plans to move, check into your health care program.
 Anticipate future medical needs and plan for unexpected ones.
 Too often, health problems develop quickly and without warning.
 If you have formed a relationship with a medical provider that you cannot easily replace in another locale, you may want to reconsider moving.
 An especially helpful child who currently lives close to you is another reason to stay put.